banner svg (1)

 Payment details and signatures

 Overall, your daycare registration form is an opportunity to collect a lot of useful information in one process, and avoid unnecessary additional forms.
 So, consider what would be useful for you and the educators in your facility to know when a child enrolls, so you can provide the best care for them.
-Learn more on what to include on childcare enrollment forms here.

 Do note though that some key information about the child and their parents may be mandated based on your area’s licensing regulations.
-The Florida Department of Children and Families provides a thorough guide for child care programs, outlining the necessary record keeping obligations, including the signatures that must be obtained, and the information on emergency contacts, authorized pick ups, and legal guardians of each child.
+For example, the Florida Department of Children and Families provides a thorough guide for child care programs, outlining the necessary record keeping obligations, including the signatures that must be obtained, and the information on emergency contacts, authorized pick ups, and legal guardians of each child.
 These may differ depending on jurisdiction, so you should always check that your form is compliant and includes this information as a minimum.

 Keeping your applications and enrollment data in one place can also make it easier to manage admissions pipeline, or waitlists, and forecast your availability or hiring needs.
-With brightwheel’ childcare management software, you can easily run a report that shows your enrollment numbers based on the current age of children in your care, and you can also determine what your enrollment will look like based on the age of the children at any future date.
+With brightwheel’s childcare management software, you can easily run a report that shows your enrollment numbers based on the current age of children in your care, and you can also determine what your enrollment will look like based on the age of the children at any future date.

 • Detail clear information.
 Applying for childcare is more than sending a form in and crossing fingers, so be clear about enrollment periods and application-submission guidelines.